bartekpacia/garden/posts/frp-proxy.md

 few years ago, it was this cute little tool.
 Now it seems to have grown into something much bigger, that I don't care enough about to understand, and gives me low-key enshittification vibes.
-Also, I ain't paying $10/month for stable IP address just to tunnel public traffic to my laptop.
+Also, I ain't paying $10/month for stable IP address just to tunnel public traffic to my laptop.[^1]

 ## Meet frp